khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 ## Sharing or linking to changes

-Because components can be in multiple frames on a page, it’s best to link to the entire page when referencing as a design spec, in the [Pajamas documentation][pajamas].
+Because components can be in multiple frames on a page, it’s best to link to the entire page when referencing as a design spec in the [Pajamas documentation][pajamas].
 Otherwise, you can link directly to the specific frame in issues, merge requests, and other places where a specific portion of the design is referenced.

 ## Updating the libraries locally